Mikejo5000/vsts-docs-pr/docs/public/create-public-project.md

 # Create a public project

-**VSTS Public Project**
+**Azure CodeX Public Project**

-You can sign up for a free Visual Studio Team Services account and create a public project, or add a public project to an existing account.
+You can create a public project for one of the Azure CodeX apps, or add a public project to an existing account.